A Practical Workshop on

 Tuition Fee: €200

 Enrolment for this workshop requires a completed Enrolment Form and full payment of the course fee.
 Places are limited to twelve, and are available on a first-come, first-served basis, based on the date of enrolment.
 Most of our group courses are fully booked well in advance of their start dates, so early enrolment is recommended.

-If you have enrolled in this workshop, please print and complete a brief questionnaire and bring it with you to the first class.
+If you have enrolled in the Songwriting Workshop, please print and complete a brief questionnaire and bring it with you to the first class.

 Please complete a Gift Certificate Booking Form.